 The Wave is Casper’s high-end mattress.
 It’s 13” thick and is comprised of five layers of foam.
 What makes this mattress interesting, though, is that it has what Casper calls its Hyper-Targeted Support System.

 All this means is that the bed offers more support in the center third (where the bulk of your weight will be) and more pressure relief in the top third (where your shoulders will be).
 It’s a novel concept that makes the Wave stand out from the rest of the all-foam beds out there.

 We also think that the whole Hyper-Targeted Support System makes a lot of sense for individuals with back pain.
 If you’re suffering from upper back pain, you should get the requisite pressure relief for your shoulders with the Wave.
 You can learn more about the zoned support design on Casper’s website.

 Similarly, if you’re lower back is what’s bothering you, we think that the Wave offers plenty of support to keep your spine in proper alignment.

-At the risk of stating the obvious, your weight will impact your experience with the Wave (and every other mattress, for the record).
+At the risk of stating the obvious, your weight will impact your experience with the Wave—and every other mattress.
 The Wave is mostly ideal for medium and petite individuals.
 However, if you’re around 250 lb (give or take), you should be able to get by with this mattress, as well.
 It’s not our top pick for truly heavy folks, but if you’re in or around that 250 lb mark, the Wave is worth exploring further, particularly if you want more of a neutral feel and you don’t like a bed with bounce (as is common with coil mattresses).